base/base/docs/specs/governance/gov-token.md

 ### Delegation

-Vote power can be delegated either by calling the `delegate` function directly or by providing a signature to be used with `delegateBySig`, as inherited from `ERC20Votes`.
+Vote power can be delegated either by calling the `delegate(address)` function directly (to delegate as the `msg.sender`) or by providing a signature to be used with `function delegateBySig(address, uint256, uint256, uint8, bytes32, bytes32)`, as inherited from `ERC20Votes`.

 The delegation is recorded in a checkpoint.
 When a token holder delegates their voting power, the delegated address receives the voting power corresponding to the token holder's balance.
 These tokens become independent of the user's balance, so their